 Bailey Reservoir is a privately owned reservoir that was constructed in the mid-1960s.
 At full pool, Bailey Reservoir covers approximately 70 surface acres and has a maximum depth of 28 feet.
-Bailey ranked 52nd in the region for angler pressure in 2005/2006 (123 angler days; McFarland 2006).
 Bailey was initially managed as a rainbow trout fishery, and rainbow trout thrived within the reservoir until 1980 when northern pike were illegally introduced.
 In 1984, the remainder of rainbow trout winterkilled due to severe drought.
 Chemical rehabilitation was considered, but at the request of the landowner a cool/warm water fishery was started.
 And as a result, yellow perch and black crappie were introduced in 1987, largemouth bass in 1988, and walleye in 1989.
 Rainbow trout are stocked periodically to supplement the fishery and in 2005, 10,000 four-inch rainbow trout were stocked in late fall.
 In addition, 10,000 fingerling walleye were stocked in the spring of 2005 and 261 yellow perch were transplanted from the Havre Water District Ponds in Kremlin.
 In 2006, an additional 4,758 pre-spawn yellow perch were transplanted.
 Supplement plants of 3,880, 850, and 1,500 yellow perch occurred in 2007, 2008, and 2009.

 Adult sport fish populations have been monitored since 1990 with two experimental gill net sets.
 In addition, trap netting and electrofishing occurs periodically.
 In 2005, 6 traps nets were set in the spring to capture adult black crappie for transporting to Home Run Pond.
-From 2005 to 2007, two overnight gillnet sets were also used to monitor adult fish populations.
-In addition a voluntary creel box was erected in the summer of 2005 and maintained through 2007 to determine angler use, catch, and satisfaction.
+In addition a voluntary creel box was erected in the summer of 2005 and maintained through 2010 to determine angler use, catch, and satisfaction.

-In 2009, gill net surveys suggest the population of all sport fish (walleye, northern pike, yellow perch, black crappie) remain well below population densities prior to 2000 (pre-drought years; Table 7).
+In 2010, gill net surveys suggest the population of all sport fish (walleye, northern pike, yellow perch, black crappie) remain well below population densities prior to 2000 (pre-drought years; Table 7).
 From 1999-2007 Bailey's Reservoir was used as donor source for adult yellow perch and black crappie.
 The extensive removal of spawning adult fish combined with low reservoir levels, and less than ideal spawning conditions could be the most likely explanation for population densities we have today.

-Table 7. - Catch rate (CPUE (fish/net)), average length (TL, in.), and average weight (lb.) of northern pike, yellow perch, black crappie, rainbow trout, walleye, and white sucker in Bailey Reservoir, 1985 to 2009.
+Table 9. - Catch rate (CPUE (fish/net)), average length (TL, in.), and average weight (lb.) of northern pike, yellow perch, black crappie, rainbow trout, walleye, and white sucker in Bailey Reservoir, 1985 to 2010.